LedgerHQ/app-boilerplate/README.md

 ### macOS / Windows

-To test your app on macOS or Windows, it is recommended to use the [VSCode approach](#with-vscode-and-the-docker-development-tools-image) to quickly setup a working test environment.
+To test your app on macOS or Windows, it is recommended to use the [VSCode integration](#with-vscode-and-the-docker-development-tools-image) to quickly setup a working test environment.

-You can use the following VsCode sequence of tasks (open the menu with `ctrl + shift + b` or `command + shift + p` on a Mac) :
+You can use the following VsCode sequence of tasks (open the menu with `ctrl + shift + b` or `command + shift + b` on a Mac) :

 * `Run dev-tools image` and select the task for your platform,
 * `Build app` and select a device model.